-- 8. Install the FreeBSD OS, including the kernel source. - It is very important to include the kernel source files. - Remove both the FreeBSD installation disk from the CD/DVD drive, and the diskette from the diskette drive, and reboot.
+- 8. Install the FreeBSD OS, including the kernel source. - It is very important to include the kernel source files. - 9.
+Remove both the FreeBSD installation disk from the CD/DVD drive, and the floppy disk from the floppy drive, and reboot. - 10.
+On bootup, repeat step 4 through step 7.

-- 10. On bootup, repeat step 4 through step 7. - 11.
-Upon boot, continue with the instructions in Section 6.6.1, Updating the Kernel with the New Driver Source, for a statically linked module.
+11. Upon boot, continue with the instructions in Section 6.6.1, Updating the Kernel with the New Driver Source, for a statically linked module.